-A common question when it comes to the calibration of instruments is what is the difference between traceable and accredited calibrations.
-Understanding the differences between the two will help a lab determine what their products require and making sure that the calibration needs are met.
+A common question when it comes to the calibration of instruments is what is the difference between traceable and accredited calibrations?
+Understanding the differences between the two will help a lab determine its products’ requirements, ensuring the calibration needs are met.

-A National Institute of Standards and Technology (NIST) traceable calibration is when a manufacturer or calibration laboratory can certify that the standards used to calibrate a device are traceable to the International Systems of Units (SI).
-Through an unbroken chain of comparable measurements to the NIST.
+A National Institute of Standards and Technology (NIST) traceable calibration is when a manufacturer or calibration laboratory can certify that the standards used to calibrate a device are traceable to the International Systems of Units (SI) through an unbroken chain of comparable measurements to the NIST.
 Traceability recognizes that metrological traceability can be to SI through any recognized national metrology institute.
 This type of calibration does not indicate or determine the level of competence of the staff and laboratory that performs the calibrations.
-It mainly identifies that the standard used in the calibration is traceable to NIST or another recognized metrology institute (RMI).
+Instead, it mainly identifies that the standard used in the calibration is traceable to NIST or another recognized metrology institute (RMI).

-It is important to note that an ISO/IEC 17025 accredited calibration is recognized internationally.
-ISO 17025 is a statement to the competence of the calibration laboratory.
-The standard specifically accesses factors relevant to a laboratory’s ability to produce precise, accurate test and calibration data.
+It is important to note that an ISO/IEC 17025-accredited calibration is recognized internationally.
+ISO 17025 is a statement of the competence of the calibration laboratory.
+The standard access explicitly factors relevant to a laboratory’s ability to produce precise, accurate test and calibration data.
 This data includes several types.
 Traceability of measurements and calibrations to national standards.
 The quality assurance of test and calibration data.
 Maintenance of test equipment.
 The validity and appropriateness of test methods.
 The technical competence of staff.
 The appropriate handling and transportation of test items.
 Quality of testing environment and sampling.

-The ISO/IEC accredited calibration is considered to be a step above the NIST calibration.
-This is because of the discipline of calibration is reviewed in addition to the traceability of the standards.
-It also not only includes the measurement of traceability, but it also includes the measurement of uncertainties of the calibration results.
+The ISO/IEC accredited calibration is considered a step above the NIST calibration because the calibration discipline and the standards’ traceability are reviewed.
+It also includes measuring traceability, but it also consists of measuring the calibration results’ uncertainties.

-The choice determination is normally by the maintenance/service personnel at a company.
-They can also make the decision depending on how the equipment that requires periodic calibration usage.
-An example is in a lab that is using the equipment for critical applications and there could be a risk of liability.
-The ISO/IEC 17025 calibration may be the better choice.
-If they use the piece of equipment for more reference purposes in a low-risk setting and the measurement just needs to be close enough, an NIST traceable calibration can be adequate.
+The choice is generally determined by a company’s maintenance/service personnel.
+The decision can also be made depending on how the equipment that requires periodic calibration will be used.
+An example is in a lab using the equipment for critical applications, and there could be a liability risk; the ISO/IEC 17025 calibration may be the better choice.
+However, the equipment is used for more reference purposes in a low-risk setting, and the measurement needs to be close enough.
+In that case, an NIST traceable calibration can be adequate.

-There are applications and industries that consistently require critical measurements and in these situations, ISO/IEC 17025 calibration must be used.
-These critical measurements utilize instruments such as barometers for barometric pressure in airplanes, medical and automotive industries, temperature with portable multifunction calibrators in the natural gas and power industries and electrical calibrations with the use of multimeters to check voltage, current, millivolts, and resistance in the hydro, oil & gas and water/wastewater industries.
-Pharmaceutical laboratories also require very accurate measurements.
+Some applications and industries consistently require critical measurements, and in these situations, ISO/IEC 17025 calibration must be used.
+These vital measurements utilize instruments such as barometers for barometric pressure in airplanes, medical and automotive industries, temperature with portable multifunction calibrators in the natural gas and power industries, and electrical calibrations with the use of multimeters to check voltage, current, millivolts, and resistance in the hydro, oil & gas and water/wastewater industries.
+In addition, pharmaceutical laboratories also require very accurate measurements.

 While all industries want accurate measurements, there is room for play within low-risk measurement devices.
-Some examples where NIST calibration is good for these non-critical devices are process gauges that indicate good or bad.
-Also pressure switches and pressure gauges used for air compressors.
+Some examples where NIST calibration is good for these non-critical devices are tire gauges, process gauges that indicate good or bad, pressure switches, and pressure dial gauges used for air compressors.

-It is up to the individual business and the needs that are required in their industry to determine if the NIST traceable calibration or the ISO/IEC 17025 calibration is the best choice.
-However, if you are unsure about what is best for your specific device and needs, we can help you.
-SRP has been helping provide calibration solutions for over 40 years.
-We can help you choose the best calibration solution to fit your needs with our on-site laboratory.
+It is up to the individual business and the critical needs in their industry to determine if the NIST traceable calibration or the ISO/IEC 17025 calibration is the best choice.
+However, if you are still determining what is best for your specific device and needs, we can help you.
+SRP has been helping provide calibration solutions for over 40 years, and we can help you choose the best calibration solution to fit your needs with our on-site laboratory.